DomoApps/Test-AI-Review/docs/Domo-App-APIs/AppDB-API.md

 ### List Documents

-List all documents from a given collection.
+Lists all documents from a given Collection.

 #### Code Example